Cats and Tea: Can They Drink It?

 Why Do Cats Try to Drink Tea and Coffee?

 Cats’ interest in tea and coffee might be puzzling given the risks, but it often comes down to their inquisitive behavior.
 The aroma of coffee, especially if cream is added, can be attractive due to the fat content.
-Similarly, the smell of herbal teas, with their dried leaves and fruits, may appeal to a cat’s natural preferences, reminiscent of the great outdoors.
+Similarly, the smell of herbal teas, with their dried leaves and fruits, may allure to a cat’s natural preferences, reminiscent of the great outdoors.
 And if the blend includes catnip, that’s even more enticing for them.

 However, caution is advised before letting your cat taste decaffeinated herbal tea, as some ingredients might not be safe for feline consumption.
 Always check if the ingredients are cat-friendly before allowing your kitty to take a sip.